ABDERRAHIMMAR/Multi-View-Feature-Fusion-for-Mammogram-Retrieval/README.md

 The project is organized as follows:

-- **RandomForest.m**: This file contains the code for classifying different distances obtained after fusing multi-view features using the Random Forest algorithm.
+- **radom_forest.m**: This file contains the code for classifying different distances obtained after fusing multi-view features using the Random Forest algorithm.

-- **Similarity Calculation.m**: This script calculates the similarity between different images in the database and the query image.
+- **calculsimilarite.m**: This script calculates the similarity between different images in the database and the query image.
 It uses the fused distances to determine the images most similar to the query image.

-- **SelectImage.m**: This file is responsible for selecting the query image from the database.
+- **select_classe.m**: This file is responsible for selecting the query image from the database.
 It may also include mechanisms to filter images based on certain criteria.
+-
+- **ccaFusevv.m**: This file containt de CCA function to fuse features
+-
 - **"Feature Extraction" Folder**: This folder contains different types of features studied.
 Each sub-folder may contain specific code to extract these features from mammographic images.

 **## How to Use the Code**